VET Mission Statement:

 "These drugs seem to shut out experiences associated with trauma by numbing them.", Ryan states, "and this came across to me to be not only exacerbating the symptoms, but also creating new ones.
 It went against the values and virtues that we as veterans came to embody while on active duty, a few of them being courage and commitment."

 Shortly thereafter, he began his search for alternative treatment options not being used by the VA.
-Recently, Ryan has organized a trip to the jungles of Peru with a group of vets suffering from PTSD to experience an ayahuasca ceremony and plans future excursions for healing.
+Recently, Ryan has organized a trip to the jungles of Peru with a group of vets suffering from PTSD to experience a ceremony and plans future excursions for healing.
+As a psychotherapist, he works with a self-developed western trauma-informed shamanic model as his foundation with a driving focus in Gestalt, Somatic, and Jungian approaches to trauma and addictions.
+He believes that PTSD and addiction are deeply rooted in childhood trauma and works from a dual-diagnostic perspective.
+As a patient himself diagnosed with PTSD, he has dedicated his life to addressing suffering, and has worked with both civilians and veterans with PTSD and addiction for over 8 years.

 Ryan is also collecting scientific data using rigorous tools of measurement including the CAPS scale, to measure the effect of ayahuasca on PTSD.
-He is currently a graduate student completing an M.A. in Transpersonal Counseling Psychology at Naropa University in Boulder, Co. and will be working through his graduate institution to submit his findings for peer-review, and hopefully publication.
+He is currently working through an Institutional Review Board to submit his findings for peer-review, and hopefully publication.
 He hopes to bridge the connection between psychedelics and the human experience in order to ground psychedelics into therapy.
 He is developing frameworks centered around psychedelics and transpersonal psychotherapy, including harm reduction and various forms of mindfulness-based practices.